Checking food labels can help you judge how much sugar your child gets throughout the day.

 There’s no guideline limit for toddlers and children under four.
 But it’s a good idea to avoid sugary or sugar-added food and drinks.

 Free sugar is any sugar that’s added to food or drink.
 This includes the sugar manufacturers add to biscuits and yogurts, as well as the sugar you might sprinkle on cereal or stir in your tea.
 Honey, syrup and fruit juice also count as free sugar.

 Free sugars are the ones to limit, as too much can cause health issues.
 The naturally occurring sugars found in milk, fruit and vegetables don’t count as free sugars.

-To read more about added sugar and how you can make some healthy swaps, take a look at the Change4Life guidance by the NHS.
+Change4Life has more information on added sugar and how you can make some healthy swaps.

 You don’t have to share your details with us – there are lots of reasons why you might want to remain anonymous, which we will respect.
 All calls are confidential, and we will always seek your agreement before we share any of your details with other organisations.
 The only time we will share information without your consent is if we think there is a life-threatening situation, or if you or someone else might be at risk of significant harm.
 On these occasions we may need to contact the Police, Ambulance Service or Children’s Social Care.

 We keep your chat data for up to seven years, and share anonymised data with the commissioners of this service.
 By using Parent Talk, you understand and give your explict consent to this.

 Your email address will not be used for any reason beyond giving you parenting information, support and advice.